 Introduction to Software Tester Work

-What is the first thing that comes to your mind when you think about a software testing job?
+This is a guide to Software Tester Work.
+What is the first thing that comes to mind when you think about a software testing job?
 A noncoding work?
-Or a profession that is very easy as it gives you opportunities to find mistakes in others’ work (finding mistakes when in others is the easiest task for all of us)?
+Or a profession that is very easy as it allows you to find mistakes in others’ work (finding errors when in others is the easiest task for all of us)?
 Or do you think of it as the profession which deals with checking the correctness of the product?
-All of these thoughts are correct and are the day-to-day activities for a software tester work.
-However, software testing is not just limited to these activities.
+These thoughts are correct and are a software tester’s day-to-day activities.
+These activities do not fully encompass the scope of software testing.

 Understanding the Application

-The application could be from any domain – Healthcare, Insurance, Finance, etc. Learning the application domain is very important for any software work to open the doors to thinking from various angles and various user perspectives while testing the application.
-To uncover and validate the obvious and not so obvious paths of application is always the primary expectation from this.
-Having an in-depth knowledge of the application helps the to validate the product effectively at the same time the tester can become an asset to a project where he/she is considered as one of the primary sources of knowledge with respect to product behavior.
+The application could be from any domain – Healthcare, Insurance, Finance, etc. Learning the application domain is very important for any software work to open the doors to thinking from various angles and user perspectives while testing the application.
+To uncover and validate the obvious and not-so-obvious paths of application is always the primary expectation from this.
+An in-depth knowledge of the application helps the tester validate the product effectively.
+At the same time, project teams can consider the tester as one of the primary sources of knowledge regarding product behavior, making them an asset to the project.

-While learning domain and functionality is an ongoing process for any the other important factor is having knowledge about the testing process.
+While learning domain and functionality is ongoing, the other important factor is knowing the testing process.

 Testing Process

 The testing process can vary from this company to company or even from one project to another.
-Today we have various software development models like the V model, Prototyping model, or an altogether different methodology like the Agile approach of software development.
-With the change in the development model, the testing approach to be followed also varies.
-Working in a V model will have well-defined processes while this working in agile methodology is expected to test in ever-changing conditions.
+Today we have various software development models like the V model, the Prototyping model, or an altogether different methodology like the Agile software development approach.
+As the development model changes, the testing approach also varies.
+Working in a V model will have well-defined processes while working in an agile methodology is expected to test in ever-changing conditions.

-The job is not yet smooth with having acceptable domain knowledge and understanding of the testing process, the next challenge that comes with life is learning various tools.
+The job is not yet smooth with having good domain knowledge and understanding of the testing process; the next challenge that comes with life is learning various tools.

 Tools

-Tools imply Test management tools, Defect logging tools, Database Management tools, and so on.
+Tools imply Test management tools, Defect logging tools, Database Management tools, etc.

-With various defect logging software qualities & tools, some open source and some licensed, it is always an advantage to have knowledge of more than one tool.
-It helps it to easily transition projects or teams following different tools.
-With adequate knowledge of the domain, process and tools there is more to the life of Software Tester work which makes his/her workdays challenging and exciting.
-Collaboration within teams is one of the important factors in the success of any project and for effective collaboration, communication plays a very important role.
+With various defect logging software qualities & tools, some open source and some licensed, knowing more than one tool is always advantageous.
+It helps it to transition projects or teams following different tools easily.
+With adequate knowledge of the domain, process, and tools, there is more to a Software Tester’s life, making their workdays challenging and exciting.
+Collaboration within teams is one of the important factors in the success of any project, and for effective collaboration, Communication plays a vital role.

 Recommended courses